ericman314/UnitMath/README.md

 h.mul(2).div(g).sqrt()   // 2 s
 ```

 Strings and numbers are implicitly converted to units within a chained expression.
-When chaining operators, they will execute in order from left to right, so your "expression" may not follow the usual, mathematical order of operations.
+When chaining operators, they will execute in order from left to right.
+This may not be the usual, mathematical order of operations:

 ```js
 unit('3 ft').add('6 in').mul(2)   // 7 ft